Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 Eredivisie

-Luca De La Torre started and played 90 minutes in Heracles 1-0 win over Heerenveen on Saturday.
+Luca De La Torre started and played 90 minutes in Heracles 1-0 win over FC Groningen on Saturday.

+Ulysses Llanez did not dress in Heerenveen’s 0-0 draw with FC Twente on Sunday.

-Desevio Payne did not dress in FC Emmen’s 0-0 draw with ADO Den Haag on Saturday.
+Desevio Payne did not dress in FC Emmen’s 2-0 loss to Willem II on Sunday.

 Richie Ledezma is OUT (Injury) for PSV.